The Elements of End-to-end Deep Face Recognition: A Survey of Recent Advances: Face Representation

 \subsubsection{Hybrid methods}

 The hybrid methods refer to those which apply classification and feature embedding together as the supervisory signals.
-DeepID2~\cite{sun2014deep}, DeepID2+~\cite{Sun2015DeeplyLF}, DeepID3~\cite{Sun2015DeepID3FR} utilized softmax loss and contrastive loss jointly for learning face representation.
-Additionally, Liu~\textit{et al.}~\cite{liu2015targeting} proposed a two-stage training method with the softmax loss in the first stage and the triplet loss in the second stage.
-Latter, several methods improved the feature embedding portion within the hybrid scheme, by utilizing either the intra-class or the inter-class constraints, such as Center loss~\cite{wen2016discriminative}, UniformFace~\cite{UniformFace} and RegularFace~\cite{zhao2019regularface}.

-Many hybrid methods~\cite{Zhang2017RangeLF,Zhong_2019_CVPR,zhu2019large} show the advantage for handling the long-tail distributed data which is a widely-existing problem in face recognition.
-Generally, the classification scheme works well on the head data but poorly on the tail data, because it requires each class to have sufficient training samples.
-Compared to classification scheme, the feature embedding scheme is able to provide the complementary supervision on the tail data.
+DeepID series~\cite{sun2014deep,Sun2015DeepID3FR,Sun2015DeepID3FR} utilize softmax loss and contrastive loss jointly for learning face representation.
+Later, several methods~\cite{wen2016discriminative,Deng2017MarginalLF,UniformFace,zhao2019regularface} improve the feature embedding portion within the hybrid scheme, by utilizing either the intra-class or the inter-class constraints.
+Some methods~\cite{Zhang2017RangeLF,Zhong_2019_CVPR,zhu2019large} show the advantage for handling the long-tail distributed data which is a widely-existing problem in FR.
+Generally, the classification scheme works well on the head data but poorly on the tail data.
+Compared with classification scheme, the feature embedding scheme is able to provide the complementary supervision on the tail data.
 Thus, the combination of classification and feature embedding can improve the training on long-tail distributed data.
-Following this path, Range loss~\cite{Zhang2017RangeLF} optimizes the largest intra-class distance and the nearest inter-class distance in one mini-batch to effectively utilize the tail data, and Zhong~\textit{et al.}~\cite{Zhong_2019_CVPR} proposed to reduce the inter-class similarity on tail data.
-Moreover, Zhu~\textit{et al.}~\cite{zhu2019large} introduced a three-stage (~\textit{i.e.,} classification-verification-classification) strategy to address the training problem on large-scale ID versus Spot face data which only contains two samples in each identity.
-Sun~\textit{et al.}~\cite{sun2020circle} proposed a circle loss from a unified perspective of the classification and embedding learning, which integrates the triplet loss with the cross-entropy loss to simultaneously learn deep features with pair-wise labels and class-wise labels.
+More recently, Sun~\textit{et al.}~\cite{sun2020circle} propose a circle loss from a unified perspective of the classification and embedding learning, which integrates the triplet loss with the cross-entropy loss to simultaneously learn deep features with pair-wise labels and class-wise labels.